LelsersLasers/Advanced-Honors-Comp-Sci/Lab2/README.md

 - `learn.py`: train a model
 - `predict.py`: predict using a model on an image/camera
 - `plot_history.py`: plot the training history of a model
+- `save/`: test save models along with a saved training history and checkpoint
 - `dataset/`: contains the dataset
 	- `train/`: contains the training set
 	- `valid/`: contains the validation set